 Another great rebate program is Ebates, which is used for online purchases.
 To earn rebates, you log in to your Ebates account, then go shopping at various online retailers and get a percentage back of what you spent.
 So it’s sort of like using a digital coupon, only you get cash back rather than saving money when you checkout.
 Once you have enough money in your account, you can request to have a check sent to you.
 This was especially helpful when I was buying maternity items online during my pregnancy!
 I was able to get what I needed and get money back!

-Sign up now to claim your $10!
+Sign up now to get started with Ebates and claim your $10!

 3. Study your grocery store’s sales rotations

 Grocery stores tend to run sales on rotations.
 Take some time and learn the sale rotations of your favorite store.

 If you find that particular store puts toilet paper on sale once every 2 months, then stock up enough to last two months so that each time you’re buying it at the lowest price.
 Same with shampoo, deodorant, toothpaste, trash bags, canned goods, and any other nonperishable item.

 4. Combine sales, coupons, and rebates as often as possible